Skip to main content

 Research Interests and PhD Supervision

-Btihaj’s current research interests are concerned with the ethical, political and ontological aspects of technological developments and their intersection with everyday cultures.
+Btihaj’s research interests are concerned with the ethical, political and ontological aspects of technological developments and their intersection with everyday cultures.
 She has written extensively on the effects of digital technologies on issues of identity, embodiment, governance and cultural representation.
-Her current research project examines the techno-political responses and public perceptions of immunity during Covid-19 pandemic.
-She is the author of Governing through Biometrics: The Biopolitics of Identity (Palgrave Macmillan, 2013) and editor of Self-Tracking: Empirical and Philosophical Investigations (Springer, 2018) and Metric Culture: Ontologies of Self-Tracking Practices (Emerald, 2018).
+She is the author of Governing through Biometrics: The Biopolitics of Identity (Palgrave Macmillan, 2013) and editor of Self-Tracking: Empirical and Philosophical Investigations (Springer, 2018), Metric Culture: Ontologies of Self-Tracking Practices (Emerald, 2018), and The Quantification of Bodies in Health: Multidisciplinary Perspectives (with Joaquim Braga and Simone Guidi) (Emerald, 2021).

-Btihaj has supervised various PhD projects on themes such as feminist art and biopolitics, self-tracking and digital health, social media and identity, gender and technology, and digital curation.
-She welcomes PhD proposals in topics related to her research interests.
+Btihaj has supervised various PhD projects on themes such as gender and contemporary art, self-tracking and digital health, social media affordances, race and technology, and phenomenology of illness and online platforms.

 For more details, please see Btihaj's full research profile.